Kvarner

 More…

-The island of Rab centers on the lovely medieval Rab Town.
+Rab, Croatia | The Happy Island The island of Rab is centered on the lovely medieval town of Rab.
 Built on a small fortified peninsular, it sits high above the sea.
-Seen from afar, its four proud bell towers resemble the masts of a ship.
-Meanwhile, some of...
+Seen from afar, its four proud bell towers resemble...

 More…